mike-lischke/java2typescript/readme.md

 # Import Resolvers

-In opposition to Java all symbols must use the fully qualified identifier form (e.g. `this.` for class/interface members, `ClassName.` for static members etc.).
+In opposition to Java all symbols in Typescript must use the fully qualified identifier form (e.g. `this.` for class/interface members, `ClassName.` for static members etc.).
 This requires to resolve every symbol (types, variable names etc.).
 The converter resolves symbols according to this model:

 - The current file (local variables, parameters, normal and static class members, in this order).
 - Any of the extended or implemented classes/interfaces (public and protected normal and static class members).